-This unit aims to provide you with evidence-based, ethically grounded, industry-relevant knowledge and skills in data handling, analysis and reporting.
-You will examine how to effectively communicate ideas and outcomes to specialist and non-specialist stakeholders in high performance sport settings.
 The use of advanced techniques for data collection, storage, analysis and visualisation, to accurately interpret competition and training information, is essential when working in high performance sport.
-In addition, it is essential to be able to communicate these outcomes in meaningful ways, so they can be implemented by athletes, coaches and support staff to optimise athlete and team performance.
+You also need to be able to communicate these outcomes in meaningful ways for their implementation by athletes, coaches and support staff to optimise athlete and team performance.
+This unit aims to provide students with evidencebased, ethically-grounded, industry-relevant knowledge and skills in data handling, analysis and reporting, to effectively communicate ideas and outcomes to specialist and nonspecialist stakeholders in high performance sport settings.
 The unit addresses specialised statistical, coding and management principles for the collection and analysis of data in field and laboratory settings.
 The types of data collected in elite sport will be explored, as well as techniques and systems used in storing, analysing and visualising the data, and advanced information literacy skills for summarising and presenting the data.

-Data analysis and interpretation in high performance sport
+Data analysis and interpretation for high performance sport